Introduction to cloud computing

 to create a new compute engine (VM instance), for example

-f1-micro (1 vCPU, 0.6 GB memory, 10GB size)
+f1-micro (1 vCPU, 0.6 GB memory, 10GB size) can be used

 with no cost.
 There are several OS options, but in tutorial we will